GregSutcliffe/puppet-preseedproxy/README.md

 # Description

-Foreman is wonderful when your host are on a subnet controlled by Foreman, as then your hosts will PXE, TFTP, and DHCP into the correct installer, retrieve the corect preseed, and install.
+Foreman is wonderful when your hosts are on a subnet controlled by Foreman, as then your hosts will PXE, TFTP, and DHCP into the correct installer, retrieve the corect preseed, and install.